oslabs-beta/lambda-logger/README.md

 ## OSP Information
 ### Testing
 - How to test?
 Before testing, if you are in the server(after hitting `npm run dev`), exit the server(on the keyboard, press the combination "Control + C").
-- **Note:** To ensure there is no bug/confliction, double check by running `lsof i:3000` on the terminal, if it still exists, you may see its PPID on your terminal, and you have to kill it(`kill -9 <PPID number>`) before do testing.
+- **Note:** To ensure there is no bug/confliction, double check by running `lsof -i:3000` on the terminal, if it still exists, you may see its "PID" on your terminal, and you have to kill it(`kill -9 <PID>`) before do testing.
     - Run `npm run test` to test the whole app.
     - Run `npm run test <filename.js>` to test only that file.
 ### Roadmap